thomporter/valid8r_js/README.md

 https://raw.github.com/thomporter/valid8r_js/master/lib/valid8r.js

-Alternatively, you can clone this rep and get examples, a Node Server to run them and the source files (written in CoffeeScript.)
+Alternatively, you can clone this repo and get examples, a Node Server to run them and the source files (written in CoffeeScript.)

 Or install with Bower: